d-krupke/slurminade/README.md

     # automatically batch a number of tasks.
 This is useful, if you have many
     # short tasks, which would be inefficient as separate tasks.
     with slurminade.AutoBatch(max_batch_size=10) as batch:
+        # individual `distribute` calls will not be part of the batch!
         batch.add(test, "slurminade_test_4a.txt", "Hello!")
         batch.add(test, "slurminade_test_4b.txt", "Hello!")
+        batch.on_completion(notify_me)  # called after the batch is finished.
 ```

 > :warning: You should not use this to spam your slurm environment with tasks.
 Only distribute a function call if it takes at least a few seconds, otherwise it will be faster to run it locally.
+Use `AutoBatch` if you need to make may calls.

 We recommend to use *slurminade* with [conda](https://docs.conda.io/en/latest/).
 We have not tested it with other virtual environments.